 Sherry is a writer, a blogger, a horse farm owner, and a cooking show blogger.
-She writes a weekly column for The Brown County Press, is a regular contributor to Seasons Magazine.
+She writes a weekly column for The Brown County Press, and is a regular contributor to Seasons Magazine.
 Her work has appeared in Country Woman, Mary Jane’s Farm, and Farm and Ranch magazines.

 In 2017, she won the prestigious Country Woman of the Year Award for Country Woman Magazine.
 Read more about that here: